Kidandali: History

-Mesach Semakula, Geoffrey Lutaaya, Ronald Mayinja and Haruna Mubiru.
+Artists such as Joanita Kawalya and Rachael Magoola were part of Afrigo and helped lay the foundation for modern day kidandali, alongside other bands such as Kaads Band.
+The turning point, however, came with the formation of the record label Eagles Production which was responsible for producing Mesach Semakula, Geoffrey Lutaaya, Ronald Mayinja and Haruna Mubiru.

 These artists took the mantle from Afrigo band and further developed the genre after the turn of the century.
-The label continued to produce more talent, especially female artists like Cathy Kusasira, Irene Namatovu and Stecia Mayanja.
+The label continued to produce more talent, especially female artists such as Cathy Kusasira, Irene Namatovu and Stecia Mayanja.
 Another turning point was around 2007 when David Lutalo broke through with the hit song "Kapapala" creating the way for the genre to move beyond the Eagles Production label and for other solo artists to join the fray.

 About the same time, technology in audio production had enabled the genre to be reproduced digitally using Audio Workstations and the "band" element had all but disappeared.
-Recording studios like Kann, Dream Studios, Mozart and Paddyman took center stage.
+Recording studios such as Kann, Dream Studios, Mozart and Paddyman took center stage.
 Many other independent solo artists started to practice the genre.
-Artists like Dr Tee, Martin Angume and even Chameleone achieved success with this genre.
-The genre is currently at the peak of its evolution with newer artists like Papa Cidy and Chris Evans helping create a dominant force in Ugandan music.
+Artists such as Dr Tee, Martin Angume and even Chameleone achieved success with this genre.
+The genre is currently at the peak of its evolution with newer artists such as Papa Cidy and Chris Evans helping create a dominant force in Ugandan music.